-Below the 2-star plate (covered in this photo, to indicate the officer is not in the Jeep) the bumper carried a plate labelled for the motor pool of "TEC" (Test and Evaluation Command) at WSMR.
+Below the two-star plate (covered in this photo, indicating the officer is not in the Jeep) the bumper carried a plate labelled for the motor pool of "TEC" (Test and Evaluation Command) at WSMR.

 Larry Doane comes from an Army family, and says, "I consider myself extremely lucky to have even been born.
 Grandpa served in the trenches in WWI (machine gunner), and my father served in the Pacific (1936-1940, Army) and 1943-1945 in the Navy."